dykyi-roman/service-oriented-architecture/README.md

 I clearly understand that this is a not silver bullet.
 Clean Architecture by Robert C. Martin has a good describe base problems.
 Here I want to added some plus from me:

-* Small and single in purpose
+* small and single in purpose;

-* Communicate via technology agnostic protocols
+* communicate via technology agnostic protocols;

-* Support continuous integration
+* support continuous integration;

-* Independently deployable.
+* independently deployable.

 # Documentation